dzakyy04/no-more-messi/README.md

 ## Feature

 When you open the website and encounter the word "Messi," a Cristiano Ronaldo gif will appear.
-HAHAHA SIIUUUUU.
+HEHEHE SIIUUUUU.

 ## How to run